NetworkBlockDevice/nbd/doc/proto.md

     and is followed by a list of one or more descriptors, each with this
     layout:

-        * 32 bits, length (unsigned, MUST NOT be zero)
+        * 32 bits, length of the extent to which the status below applies (unsigned, MUST be non-zero)
         * 32 bits, status flags

     If the client used the `NBD_CMD_FLAG_REQ_ONE` flag in the request, then every reply chunk MUST NOT contain more than one descriptor.

-    Even if the client did not use the `NBD_CMD_FLAG_REQ_ONE` flag in its request, the server MAY return less descriptors in the reply than would be required to fully specify the whole range of requested information to the client, if looking up the information would be too resource-intensive for the server, so long as at least one
+    Even if the client did not use the `NBD_CMD_FLAG_REQ_ONE` flag in its request, the server MAY return fewer descriptors in the reply than would be required to fully specify the whole range of requested information to the client, if looking up the information would be too resource-intensive for the server, so long as at least one